NFL playoff bracket: Advanced model reveals picks for the NFL Divisional Round

 Bills vs. Broncos, Saturday, 4:30 p.m.
 ET

 The Broncos are 13-1 in their last 14 games, and Denver has won nine of its past 10 games at home.
 Meanwhile, the Bills are 6-1 in their last seven games, and Buffalo is coming off a thrilling victory on the road against the Jacksonville Jaguars on Wild Card Weekend.
-According to the latest NFL odds, the Bills are favored by 1.5 points on the road, while the over/under for total points scored is 46.5.
+According to the latest NFL odds, the Broncos are favored by 1.5 points at home, while the over/under for total points scored is 45.5.

 - Bills vs. Broncos score prediction: Broncos 24, Bills 23